Maria Hueber: Religious community

-The Order today
+The congregation today

-The Tertiary Sisters, a community of around 160 in 2019, run the Herz-Jesu-Institut (Institute of the Sacred Heart of Jesus) in Mühlbach, South Tyrol, the Pädagogische Gymnasium in Bolzano and the Marienklinik Hospital in Bolzano.
+The Tertiary Sisters, a community of around 160 in 2019, run the Herz-Jesu-Institut ("Institute of the Sacred Heart of Jesus") in Mühlbach, South Tyrol, the Pädagogisches Gymnasium in Bolzano and the Marienklinik in Bolzano.
 They also engage in missions in Cameroon and Bolivia.
-The Generalate is in Rome.
+The generalate is in Rome.

 Beatification

-The process for the beatification of Hueber began in 1996.
-On 19 March 2019, Pope Francis authorized Cardinal Giovanni Angelo Becciu, prefect of the Congregation for the Causes of Saints to issue the decree of Hueber's heroic virtues.
+The process for the beatification of Maria Hueber began in 1996.
+On 19 March 2019, Pope Francis authorized Cardinal Giovanni Angelo Becciu, prefect of the Congregation for the Causes of Saints to issue the decree of her heroic virtue.